Winter Foods for Your Body Type: Seasonal Eating Guide

 Key principles:

-- Moderate sour and fermented foods
+- Go easy on sour and fermented foods

 - Winter allows slightly richer foods than Pitta usually tolerates